Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

+where $D $ is the diffusion coefficient, defined by variational formula (see Definition \ref{def:diffusion} below), and $W$ is the standard normalized space-time white noise.
+Let us note here that the coefficient $D$ does not depend on $\beta$.
+This claim is proved below in Section \ref{ssec:products} (cf. Definition \ref{def:diffusion}).

-Finally, we could think of using the entropy method to derive the hydrodynamic equation.
-For that purpose, the initial law is not assumed to be the equilibrium measure $\mu_\beta$, but a \emph{local equilibrium measure} (see \eqref{eq:local_gibbs} below).
-We conjecture that this property of local equilibrium propagates in time.
-In other words, let $\mathbf e_0: \T\to\R$ be a bounded function, where $\T$ denotes the torus $[0,1)$.
-We would like to show that the empirical energy profile converges in the thermodynamic limit to the macroscopic profile $\mathbf e(t,\cdot):\T\to\R$ solution to
+Finally, one could think of using the well-known \textit{entropy method} \cite{GPV} to further derive the \textit{hydrodynamic equation}: in that case, the initial law is not assumed to be the equilibrium measure $\mu_\beta$, but a \emph{local equilibrium measure}.
+We conjecture that this property of local equilibrium propagates in time, and that an \textit{hydrodynamic limit} result holds.
+Let $\mathbf e_0: \T\to\R$ be a bounded function, where $\T$ denotes the torus $[0,1)$.
+One would like to show that the empirical energy profile $\frac1N\sum_x\delta_{x/N}\; \omega_x^2(tN^2)$ converges as $N\to\infty$ to the macroscopic profile $\mathbf e(t,\cdot):\T\to\R$ solution to

-Unfortunately, even if the diffusion coefficient is well defined through the non-gradient approach, this does not straightforwardly provide a method to derive the hydrodynamic limits.
+Unfortunately, even if the diffusion coefficient $D$ is well defined through the non-gradient approach, this does not straightforwardly provide a method to prove such a result\footnote{More details about the main obstacles to prove hydrodynamic limits are available in the \texttt{ArXiv} version of this paper: \href{https://arxiv.org/abs/1402.3617}{https://arxiv.org/abs/1402.3617}}.